rohitchavan-git/Java-Design-Patterns-Modern-Solutions-for-Common-Problems/README.md

-# [WIP] Java Design Patterns: Modern Solutions for Common Problems
+# Java Design Patterns: Modern Solutions for Common Problems [COMPLETED]

 Welcome to the **Java Design Patterns: Modern Solutions** GitHub repository!
 Here, we explore how design patterns have evolved in Java, leveraging the language's maturation and modern capabilities.